Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: New main results

-Second, we consider a \myt{refined composition scheme}, which allows us to capture some threshold phenomenon via a bivariate generating function $F(z,v)$\footnote{Note that we still use the letter $F$ to denote the main function.
+Secondly, we consider a \myt{size-refined composition scheme} which allows us to capture some threshold phenomenon via a bivariate generating function $F(z,v)$\footnote{Note that we still use the letter $F$ to denote the main function.
 The auxiliary variable is now~$v$ and no more~$u$ as we are marking a different parameter.
 This choice avoids more cumbersome notation and is also motivated by the fact that we always have $F(z,1)=F(z)$.}: